Gautampra24/Book-Store-SQL-Analysis/README.md

 # Book Store SQL Analysis

-Welcome to the **Book Store SQL Analysis** repository.
+**Book Store SQL Analysis** repository.
 This project provides a complete walkthrough of setting up a book store database and performing meaningful SQL queries to extract business insights.
 From inserting data to deep analytical queries, every step is documented below.

 ---